---->

 unseen universal fluid ether, in which many physicists came to

-believe, but Newton disproved substantial aspects of that and never
+believe, but Newton disproved substantial aspects of that and he never

-conceded any kind of mediating ethers or signals as proven entities
+conceded any kind of mediating ethers nor indeed signals as proven entities

-though granting that action-at-a-diatance needed some kind of
+though granting that action-at-a-distance needed some kind of

 physics ideas, especially for physicists who supported either one